kcartlidge/nodice/README.md

 * **Property injection** based on exported properties with *null* values.
 * **Service locator** using `resolve()` for other situations.

-## Upcoming

-* Dependency parameter positioning enhancements
-* Minification support to not break injections

 ## Requirements

 * It's designed for use with **Node**, but **unminified client** JavaScript should be fine.
-* Currently, parameters that are to be injected must be the last parameters listed in a function declaration.
+* Currently, parameter(s) that are to be injected must be the last parameter(s) listed in a function declaration.
+This is mostly an **aesthetics** concern.
-An update to get around this is under consideration; in the meantime that's mostly an **aesthetics** concern.

 ## Installation